xgerhard/nbqueue/README.md

 Sign in with Nightbot here, the installer will add the selected commands to Nightbot: https://dev.2g.be/twitch/nbqueue/public/install/auto

 ## Improvements?
 * In the current system the user can only join the active queue.
 Since the system supports multiple queues, maybe add a parameter to join another queue (if they are open).
 However there will need to be a good syntax for it first, since everything after !join is currently saved as message, for example to store their gamertag.
-Maybe something like '!join "$queue" $message' - '!join "fortnite" xgerhard'.
+Maybe something like `!join "$queue" $message` - `!join "fortnite" xgerhard`.
 * When a user is picked, the user will be removed from the database.
 If the user is not there, the user will lose the spot.
 Maybe add an option to skip a user, not sure how to handle this yet database wise.
 * The queue system currently identifies users by their Id's provided in the Nightbot headers, this means that the only way to join a queue is by typing the join command, a moderator can't add users, which might be a good thing?
 * Nightbot has a minimum of 5 sec cooldown on commands, if a big chat will spam !join - some messages will be ignored, the only way a user knows if he/she joined succesfull is if they get a response from Nightbot with a success message.
 This might be spammy if alot of users want to enter, however if I dont send the confirmation people wouldn't know if they entered.